-Cauliflower Rice and Jerk Sweet Potatoes in Coconut
+Cauliflower Rice and Jerk Sweet Potato Curry

 I’ve been noting the proliferation of cauliflower rice recipes over the last few years with a watchful, if slightly sceptical eye.
 I love my starch and this low carb, 5:2 diet food sounded a bit too good to be true.
-As I am co-hosting the Cool Cauliflower Recipe Collection this month, it seemed like the right time to try it out.
+As I am co-hosting the Cool Cauliflower Recipe Collection this month, however, it seemed like the right time to try it out.

 The idea is to pulse cauliflower in a food processor until it resembles rice or couscous and use it as a substitute for either of those ingredients.
 It not only resembles them in texture, but is meant to be filling and satisfying too.
 100g of cauliflower is 25 calories compared to rice which is 350.
 Rather than use a food processor, I went with my trusty Optimum 9200 blender, which did a perfectly good job, as long as I didn’t add too much at one time.